timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS.md

       * (i) coverage for any benefit provided by permitted insurance,

-      * (ii) coverage (whether through insurance or otherwise) for accidents, disability, dental care, vision care, or long-term care, and
+      * (ii) coverage (whether through insurance or otherwise) for accidents, disability, dental care, vision care, long-term care, or (in the case of plan years beginning on or before December 31, 2021) telehealth and other remote care, and

       * (iii) for taxable years beginning after December 31, 2006, coverage under a health flexible spending arrangement during any period immediately following the end of a plan year of such arrangement during which unused benefits or contributions remaining at the end of such plan year may be paid or reimbursed to plan participants for qualified benefit expenses incurred during such period if—